varabyte/kobweb/README.md

 }
 ```

+> [!IMPORTANT]
-**Note:** You should avoid creating URL paths where the dynamic path and the query parameters have the same name, as in
+> You should avoid creating URL paths where the dynamic path and the query parameters have the same name, as in
-`mysite.com/posts/{post}?post=...`, as this could be really tricky to debug in a complex project.
+> `mysite.com/posts/{post}?post=...`, as this could be really tricky to debug in a complex project.
 If there is a
-conflict, then the dynamic route parameters will take precedence.
+> conflict, then the dynamic route parameters will take precedence.
 (You can still access the query parameter value via
-`ctx.route.queryParams` in this case if necessary.)
+> `ctx.route.queryParams` in this case if necessary.)

 ## Silk